QuantEcon/lecture-python.myst/_sources/back_prop.md

 * lower triangular matrices

-back propogation can actually be  accomplished in one step by
+back propagation can actually be  accomplished in one step by

  *  inverting a lower triangular matrix,  and